devsinghindra/devsinghindra/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Microservices.
+- 🔭 I’m currently working on ios development.
-- 🌱 I’m currently learning Spring Boot.
+- 🌱 I’m currently learning Swift and SwiftUI.
 - 🧐 I'm interested in React.
 - 📫 How to reach me: devsinghindra@gmail.com